Twin: Animals

 Species with small physicalities and quick reproductive cycles carry high twinning propensities as a result of increased predation and high mortality rates.
 As scientists continue to study the origin of dizygotic twinning in the animal kingdom, many have turned to species that demonstrated an increased output of twins during periods of evolutionary distress and natural selection.
-Through their studies on Vespertilionidae and Cebidae species, scientists Guilherme Siniciato Terra Garbino (2021) and Marco Varella (2018) have proven that smaller species experiencing infertility in old age and/or unstable habits as a result of increased predation or human interference can experience have undergone natural selection in gaining even higher twinning propensities.
+Through their studies on Vespertilionidae and Cebidae species, scientists Guilherme Siniciato Terra Garbino and Marco Varella have proven that smaller species experiencing infertility in old age and/or unstable habits as a result of increased predation or human interference have undergone natural selection in gaining even higher twinning propensities.
 In his study on the evolution of litter size in bats, Garbino discovered that the vespertilionidae genus has higher twinning propensities as a result of their high roosting habitats.
 When tracked phylogenetically, scientists determined that the common ancestor of bats carried a higher twinning propensity which was then lost, and picked up again, eighteen times in evolutionary history.
 While other bat subfamilies such as Myotinae and Murinae inevitably lost the twinning trait, the family Vespertilionidae retained a high trait frequency due to mutation and environmental conditions that triggered natural selection.
 The height and exposed nature of Vespertilionidae's roosting locations resulted in a sharp increase in species mortality rate.
 Natural selection offsets these dangers by positively selecting high twinning propensity, resulting in not only Vespertilionidae's increased ability to produce twins but the increased likelihood of the genus's reproductive survival.
 This means that despite the family's high exposure to factors that would seemingly increase mortality rates, Vespertilionidae counteracts their environmental conditions through the evolutionary adaptation of dizygotic twins.